OMerkel/Sokoban/README.md

 ##########
 ```

-As an example the warehouse keeper can not move any box.
+As another example the warehouse keeper can not move any box in this situation.
 The situation is unsovable.
-Meaning the strategy to optimize the search finding a solution is to avoid pushes of a
+Meaning the strategy to optimize the search finding a
-box into such corners.
+solution is to avoid pushes of a box into such corner shapes as long as the compacted
+shape is not part of the intended solution.

 Furthermore to reduce memory consumption of the remaining search tree instead of
 storing the whole level scenario it is sufficient to store a much shorter unique